tiagocoutinho/serialio/README.md

 ### REQ-REP semantics

 Many instruments out there have a Request-Reply protocol.
-A serialio Serial provides helpfull `write_read` family of methods which simplify communication with these instruments.
+A serialio Serial provides helpful `write_read` family of methods which simplify communication with these instruments.

 ### Custom EOL